VeraCologne/LearningBlog/content/posts/2019-05-23-think-about-conference.md

 ---
-title: "The One Where I Think About Tech and Society"
+title: "The One where I Think About Tech and Society"
 date: 2019-05-23T19:13:53+02:00
 tags:
 - events